JB Pritzker: Infrastructure

 In late June 2019, Pritzker signed the bipartisan capital bill named Rebuild Illinois, worth $45 billion to be spent in six years and estimated to create 540,000 jobs.
 It was the first capital-spending bill in Illinois in 10 years.
 The plan includes $33.2 billion for transportation projects, including $25 billion for road upgrades, with local governments deciding which roads they want to prioritize; $3.5 billion for public and private schools and universities; $1 billion for environmental protection; $420 million for expanding broadband Internet service to rural Illinois; $465 million for health care and human services facilities; and $1.8 billion for libraries, museums, and minority-owned businesses.
 Financing for this plan will come from multiple sources.
 The gas tax was set to match inflation since the last gas-tax increase in 1990, increasing from 19 cents per gallon to 38 cents; the special fuel tax on diesel, liquefied natural gas, and propane increased to 7.5 cents per gallon.
 Fuel taxes will be indexed to inflation.
 Vehicle registration fees increased by $50.
 The state's bonding authority will increase from $22.6 billion to $60.8 billion.
 Newly authorized casinos are expected to create thousands of jobs and deliver hundreds of millions of dollars in tax revenue for construction projects.
 Cook County municipalities may raise their own gas taxes by up to three cents per gallon, though Chicago mayor Lori Lightfoot said she opposed raising the gas tax in her city and increasing Chicago Transit Authority fares.
 The capital bill also stipulates the creation of an apprenticeship program in the construction industry to provide part of the labor force necessary.

 Transportation spending includes money for mass transit and pedestrian paths, with hundreds of millions going to projects involving Chicago.
-Some major projects are the reconstruction and capacity enhancement of the Kennedy Expressway ($561 million), expanding an Amtrak service between Chicago and Rockford ($275 million), and upgrades for the Pace suburban bus service ($220 million).
+Some major projects are the reconstruction and capacity enhancement of the Kennedy Expressway ($561 million), expanding a train service between Chicago and Rockford ($275 million), and upgrades for the Pace suburban bus service ($220 million).
 Millions of dollars will be spent on improving the Chicago–St. Louis higher-speed railway, and moving passenger and rail traffic in Springfield to one set of tracks, eliminating a physical barrier.